dice-group/IGUANA/docs/usage/queries.md

 ### Random Order

 The queries are read in a (pseudo) random order.
-The if no explicit seed is given, the generated workerID is used as seed, to ensure that each worker starts at the same query each time.
+If no explicit seed is given, the generated workerID is used as the seed, to ensure that each worker starts with the same query each time.

 The configuration is: